Disappearance of Helen Claire Frost: Accident

 There is no evidence that she did or did not have an accident that caused her to lose contact with her friends and relatives.
 No remains were ever found and identified as Helen's, no sign of an accident has ever been indicated to the public, nor is it public knowledge if any witnesses have come forward to report an accident.
 There is no public evidence indicating that she ever had an accident.

 Runaway

 Helen was known to have run away in the past.
 However, Sandy said that there were indications that this was not the case because Helen had left behind money, clothes, and identification at the apartment, which they shared.

 Suicide

 Helen was going through a number of difficult challenges around the time of her disappearance.
 She had experienced giving up a child, the end of a romantic relationship, and a taxing living situation, living with a newborn child after having to give up her own baby.
 Because of these circumstances, it is plausible that she was under a great deal of stress.
 However, Sandy stated publicly that there was no evidence that Helen took her own life, and there was no suicide note left behind.

-New London County Jane Doe

-New London County Jane Doe was a woman whose remains were found in a shallow grave, wrapped in a blanket, on May 30, 1974 in New London County, Connecticut in the United States.
-It has been proposed that she is Helen Frost.
-The remains were found in a wooded area behind a house on Shewville Road.
-To this day the jurisdiction is disputed between Stonington and Ledyard CT police departments.
-The Connecticut State Police are now handling the investigation.
-The remains were completely skeletonized by the time that she was found.
-It was surmised that Jane Doe died alongside bank robber Gustavous Lee Carmichael, the man she was last seen with and who was thought to be her boyfriend, on December 31, 1970.
-This date fits within Frost's plausible timeline since she disappeared on October 13, 1970.

-This particular Jane Doe went by the alias Lorraine Stahl.
-It was determined that Jane Doe was murdered and her remains were buried beside Carmichael's.
-Richard DeFreitas and Donald Brant were ultimately convicted of the murders.
-Their motive was concern that the unidentified woman (Lorraine Stahl) would divulge details of Carmichael's illegal activities.
-Jane Doe was known to have made phone calls in the months leading up to her death.
-All the known calls were to states on the eastern seaboard.
-Jane Doe was also known to drive in a 1964 green Oldsmobile with either Massachusetts or Maine plates.
-The vehicle was found dumped in Hartford, Connecticut with a Maine inspection sticker.